 These Guidelines set out the practical impact of Singh in Statutory Benefit claims arising from single-vehicle accidents, multi-vehicle accidents and pedestrian accidents.

 The Motor Accident Injuries Act 2017 and associated Regulation and Guidelines set out the procedure the parties must adhere to in a claim for common law damages.
 These Guidelines assist in assessing compliance with that procedure.

 Unless the claim is exempted from the PIC system, costs are regulated.
 These Guidelines assist in calculating regulated costs for the assessment of damages, medical assessments, merit reviews, miscellaneous claims assessment and medico-legal fees.

 These Guidelines assist in determining the kinds of disputes which may be subject to medical assessment, merit review and miscellaneous claims assessment and the regulated fees available to the parties.

-To see what is happening at the DRS coal-face, review our summary of Mostly at Fault decisions.
+To see what is happening at the PIC coal-face, review our summary of Mostly at Fault decisions.

 Pursuant to Div 3.2 of the Personal Injury Commission Act 2020, the Commission has no power to determine disputes involving an exercise of federal jurisdiction, as defined by ss 75 and 76 of the Commonwealth Constitution.

 Section 75(iv) provides that a dispute “between States, of between residents of different States, or between a State and a resident of another State” are within the original jurisdiction of the High Court and, therefore, involve an exercise of federal jurisdiction.